 6. Build a UX audit report with findings and recommendations

-- Findings and results: Include the product's performance data and key results from the study, such as results from the heuristic evaluation, usability testing, or system usability score (SUS)
+• Findings and results: Include the product's performance data and key results from the study, such as results from your chosen UX research method

 Product tip💡